NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/git-jupyterlab/index.md

 ---
-title: Downloading material using Git
+title: "Downloading material using Git"
 ---

 <br /> This is a very short guide on how to download the course material from the course GitHub site.